syscat29/syscat29/README.md

 ### Hi there 👋

-I'm a full stack developer with an inclination for frontend development.
-I work mostly with TS, React, Astro, Tailwind,  Next, Nest and SQL / NoSQL databases
+I'm a full stack developer focused on the frontend.